Chhay-Lyhour/random-quote-generator-frontend/README.md

 ## Tech Stack

-UX/UI: Figma
+- UX/UI: Figma
-Frontend: Next.js, Tailwind CSS, TypeScript, Shadcn UI
+- Frontend: Next.js, Tailwind CSS, TypeScript, Shadcn UI
-Backend: NestJS, TypeScript
+- Backend: NestJS, TypeScript
-Database: Neon (PostgreSQL) with Drizzle ORM
+- Database: Neon (PostgreSQL) with Drizzle ORM

 ## Features

-Generate a random quote with the click of a button.
+Generate a random quote with the click of a button from the database.
-View all available quotes.
-Submit a new quote to the database.

 ## Setup and Installation